-\$ 50,000 per loss per local unit
+\$ 50,000 per claim

-\$ 100,000 annual aggregate per local unit
+\$ 100,000 annual aggregate

-Note: Local unit will be required to make application to the NJ Spill Fund for reimbursement.
+Note: Local unit will be required to make application to the NJ Spill Fund or other available funding sources for reimbursement.
 Reimbursement, if any, to be paid back to the FUND.

-COVERAGE C - PUBLIC OFFICIALS POLLUTION LIABILITY
+III.
+PUBLIC OFFICIALS POLLUTION LIABILITY

 The acts or omission by public officials that may result in claims by third parties of bodily injury or property damage related to environmental conditions are excluded under conventional Public Officials Liability coverage.
-It is the intent of Coverage C to provide protection to the officials of the local unit for such claims.
+It is the intent of PUBLIC OFFICIALS POLLUTION LIABILITY to provide protection to the officials of the local unit for such claims.

 Pay on behalf of the local unit and its public officials that are legally obligated to pay as a result of pollution conditions caused by the wrongful acts of Public Officials.
+Legal defense shall be included subject to the aggregate defense costs limits

-\$1,000,000 per loss per local unit
+\$1,000,000 per claim

-\$1,000,000 annual aggregate per local unit
+\$1,000,000 annual aggregate

-COVERAGE D - DE MINIMUS ABANDONED WASTE SITES
+IV.
+DE MINIMUS ABANDONED WASTE SITES

 Public entities, through their various departments and refuse collection responsibilities, have in the past contributed waste to hazardous waste landfills.
 Through actions by the EPA and/or NJDEP, efforts are being made to remediate all hazardous waste sites and to assign associated costs to potentially responsible parties (PRPs) who likely contributed to the problem.
 In many cases it is unclear who was truly responsible for the hazardous waste that was sent.
 Public entities have been identified as general contributors with potentially "deep pockets" and therefore, under CERCLA guidelines of strict joint and several liability, could be forced to contribute a significant amount to the clean-up.
 Contributors who have not been specifically identified as major contributors, however, have often been in a position, particularly when mediated as a group, to negotiate an equitable settlement with the EPA, NJDEP and major PRP's to indemnify them from further liability.
-The intent of the FUND, under Coverage D, is to provide a means for insureds that are deemed minor contributors (De Minimus) to an abandoned waste site to negotiate reasonable settlements.
+The intent of the FUND, under DE MINIMUS ABANDONED WASTE SITES, is to provide a means for insureds that are deemed minor contributors (De Minimus) to an abandoned waste site to negotiate reasonable settlements.
 To a significant extent, this is part of a defense strategy.

-The FUND, under Coverage D, will pay on behalf of the insured(s) for the negotiated settlement amount, up to policy sub-limits, to fund remedial efforts and a settlement agreement that will indemnify the insured(s) from future liability at a Federal or State Abandoned Toxic Waste Site.
-Legal defense shall be included subject to the Aggregate Defense Costs Limit. policy limits.
+The FUND, under DE MINIMUS ABANDONED WASTE SITES, will pay on behalf of the insured(s) for the negotiated settlement amount, up to policy sub-limits, to fund remedial efforts and a settlement agreement that will indemnify the insured(s) from future liability at a Federal or State Abandoned Toxic Waste Site.
+Legal defense shall be included subject to the aggregate defense costs limits.